 Since creative work often doesn’t “look like work,” it’s essential to follow your own production schedule.

 That way, it doesn’t matter if your routine doesn’t look like work to anyone else.
-You know you’re doing what you set out to do, whether it’s an assignment for a client or your own writing project for your website.
+You know you’re doing what you set out to do, whether it’s creating a content marketing strategy, finishing an assignment for a client, or developing your own writing project for your website.

 Serious writers don’t make excuses that inconvenience someone else or disappoint their audiences.